-Roberto Andrade Rodríguez (October 26, 1850 – October 27, 1938) was a politician, historian, writer and polemicist.
-He was part of the conspiracy to assassinate President Gabriel Garcia Moreno.
-On August 6, 1875, Garcia Moreno was assaulted with several blows of a machete, while three or four others fired their revolvers on him.
-Andrade shot him on his forehead.
-For his polemicist essays and political ideology he suffered constant persecution throughout his life.
-His semi autobiographical novel “Pacho Villamar” (1910) is regarded as Ecuador’s first political novel.
+Roberto Andrade Rodríguez (October 26, 1850 – October 27, 1938) was a politician, historian, author and polemicist.
+He was a participant in the assassination plot against President Gabriel Garcia Moreno.
+On August 6, 1875, Garcia Moreno was beaten with a machete while three or four others shot revolvers at him.
+Andrade landed a deadly shot to Moreno’s forehead.
+Throughout his life Andrade was persecuted for his polemicist essays and political ideology.
+“Pacho Villamar,” his semi-autobiographical work from 1910, is widely considered Ecuador’s first political novel.

 - Primary: San Diego School, Ibarra.